dscroft/liascript_can_hacking/classroom.md

 <section class="flex-container">

 <div class="flex-child" style="min-width: 400px;">
-This activity is designed to demonstrate how a malicious attacker can intercept and retransmit CAN frames on a CAN bus.
+This activity is designed to demonstrate how a malicious attacker can intercept and retransmit CAN frames on the CAN network of an intra-vehicle network.

-This sort of attack should not work in a modern vehicle but certainly was possible in older vehicles and is still possible in other systems that use CAN.
+This sort of attack would work on any vehicle with a CAN network with no protection nmechanism in place.
 ------------------------------

-This activity works best in groups of 2, ideally every member will have their own computer.
+This activity is best done in pairs, with each participant ideally having access to their own computer.

-In the event that there are insufficient participants or computers then groups of 1 can be used but you will need to open two browser windows.
+If there aren’t enough participants or devices, participants can complete the activity alone by opening two separate browser windows.
 </div>

 <!-- class="flex-child" style="min-width: 200px;" -->